johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## Reflective Learning ##

-Maize Plant Discipleship modules are structured to provide a *reflective learning process* incorporating practical, educational principles combined with practical, spiritual principles, drawn from Scripture.
-Reflective group learning must minimally incorporate these four components:
+Maize Plant Discipleship modules are structured to provide a *reflective learning process*.
+Reflective group learning minimally incorporates these components:

--	**Hearing** — about others' experiences and perspectives; practice informing theory and theory informing practice.
+-	**Hear** — about the experiences and perspectives of others.

--	**Reflecting** — upon the interaction of old and new ideas, concepts and perspectives.
+-	**Reflect** — upon ideas and concepts, old and new.

--	**Discussing** — understanding and sharpening conviction in conversation with others.
+-	**Discuss** — sharpen understanding, in dialogue with others.

--	**Acting** — integrating learning into practice, in vocational contexts.
+-	**Act** — integrate learning into vocational practices.

-As this learning process is repeated, it becomes a *cycle*, which can be illustrated figuratively.
+In this way, practice informs theory and theory informs practice.
+As this learning process is repeated, it forms a *cycle*, which can be illustrated figuratively.

 ![][learning-cycle.png]

-The *Maize Plant Discipleship Learning Process* builds upon this basic cycle, by incorporating a simple pattern, drawn from Acts 2:42:
+The *Maize Plant Discipleship Learning Process* combines this reflective learning cycle with practical, spiritual principles, drawn from Scripture:

-> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer.
+> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer —  Acts 2:42

 The passage inspires some adaption of the reflective learning elements, whilst prayer and the breaking of bread provide two unique, additional elements.
 Thus, altogether the *Maize Plant Discipleship Learning Process* has *six* elements: